advancedMedium RiskNeutral / Mildly Directional

 Tips & Best Practices

-• 1The "diagonal" name refers to moving diagonally on the options chain (different strike AND expiration).
+• 1The "diagonal" name refers to moving diagonally on the options chain — different strike (vertical) AND different expiration (horizontal) simultaneously.

 See it in action